maxfolley/css-support/README.md

 CSS Support
 ==========

 A javascript support object for accessing CSS3 animation declaration and event names.

-Also contains an animation helper that will use css transitions if available and will fallback to jQuery if not.
+SUPPORT also contains an animation helper that uses css transitions.

 SUPPORT only has one dependeny at this time, jQuery.
 This dependency will be removed on the next iteration.